 Choosing the right accounting software is a critical decision for any small business.
-Your accounting software helps with day-to-day processes such as invoicing, billing, and time tracking, and also offers an overall picture of your company’s financial health.
+Your accounting software helps with day-to-day processes such as invoicing, billing, and time tracking, and offers a complete picture of your company’s financial health.
 The right accounting program can help you set goals, improve your cash flow, discover red flags, and increase profits.
-Choosing the best small business accounting software can affect your ability to successfully run your business.
+Choosing the best small business accounting software can help you successfully run your business.

 There are several ways to do accounting for your small business.
-Each method has advantages and disadvantages as each method offers a different level of automation and security.
+Each method has advantages and disadvantages as each accounting program offers a different level of automation and security.
 However, it’s important to note that some may require more time and effort than others.

-Manual accounting doesn’t necessarily mean sitting hunched over your desk making ledger entries by candlelight, but it is the most hands-on and work-intensive method of accounting.
+Manual accounting doesn’t necessarily mean sitting hunched over your desk, making ledger entries by candlelight, but it is the most hands-on and work-intensive method of accounting.
 This method typically involves using a spreadsheet program like Microsoft Excel or Google Sheets.
-Before the advent of dedicated accounting software, Excel offered companies the best way to perform complicated calculations.
-Accountants used Excel to do taxes, figure out loan payment amounts, and determine payment schedules.

 Desktop Accounting Software